The time has never been better, for writing a mystery novel – particularly a mystery series.

 There are ways, however, in which sex and violence definitely do belong in the same discussion.
 Both are difficult to write in ways that don’t mar you story, and both are overused in stories in which they don’t belong.
 For …

 A clicking hard drive is a hard drive that is on the verge of shuffling off this mortal coil.
-There’s a reason people refer to it as the “click of death.”
+There?s a reason people refer to it as the “click of death.”
 Generally, once your hard drive starts making a constant clicking noise, there’s not much you can do but try to backup all your data off of it before it dies completely.
 Because hard drive failure can come when you least expect it, you should always have some kind of backup available, whether on an external hard drive or a cloud-based recovery site like Crashplan or iDrive.
+You can also check here.

 That being said, it is possible to repair a clicking hard drive, or at least keep it functional long enough to backup everything you need.
 But in order to repair your clicking hard drive, you will first need to understand the specific issue or issues that are causing the problem.
 Here are the most common causes of hard drive clicking:

 - The hard drive heads hitting the internal head stop: This is typically what causes the “click of death.”
 When the hard drive heads cannot tell where the tracks are on the platters, the heads will keep spinning until the actuator arm physically hits the head stop, which is there to stop the reader heads from leaving the platter.
-This issue is often caused by a fault on the hard drive circuit board, in which case you may have some success with replacing the circuit board or moving the hard drive platters from the defective drive onto an identical, working drive.
-However, swapping platters without a professional clean room is extremely risky, as you run the chance of exposing the highly sensitive platters to dust and other airborne particulates
+This issue is often caused by a fault on the hard drive circuit board, in which case you may have some success with replacing the circuit board or moving the hard drive platters from the defective drive onto an identical, working drive (more about this here).
+However, swapping platters without a professional clean room is extremely risky, as you run the chance of exposing the highly sensitive platters to dust and other airborne particulates.

 - Loose connection, faulty cable, or faulty power adaptor: These issues apply to clicking external hard drives.
 You can diagnose this by unplugging all of the cables and visually inspecting the connections.
 If you find a loose connection, you can use a small screwdriver to correct the shape or position of the male or female connectors.
 Also check the cables for damage caused by wrapping the cable around the adaptor during storage.
 Do the same inspection with the power adaptor.
 If the cables are adaptor are faulty, then you can simply replace them.